Victoria County History

-- a team of over 100 volunteers from across Cumbria has compiled brief histories for each of the 344 parishes/townships in the county, forming a springboard for future work.
+- Team of over 100 volunteers from across Cumbria has compiled brief histories for each of the 344 parishes/townships in the county, forming a springboard for future work.
 You can access these through the Cumbria County History Trust (CCHT) website.

-- our first parish history, Kirkoswald and Renwick, has recently been published.
-For more details, click here.
+- Our first parish history, Kirkoswald and Renwick, has recently been published.

 Volunteering for Victoria County History